chadsr/waybar-crypto/README.md

 - **currency:** Any valid currency code should be accepted
 - **currency_symbol:** A corresponding symbol of the currency you wish to display
+- **spacer_symbol:** A string/character to use as a spacer between tickers.
+Comment out to disable.
 - **api_key:** CoinmarketCap API key obtained from their [API Dashboard](https://coinmarketcap.com/api).
 - **display:** A list of metrics you wish to display for each crypto currency.
 No spaces.
   Valid options are: